Quadco-Consults/AHNI-New-FE/DATABASE_ROUTING_IMPLEMENTATION.md

 ### 🔄 Handling Incomplete Profiles

 **Problem**: When users are created via the user management interface, they only have basic information (name, email, phone).
-But specialized databases (especially ADHOC_STAFF) require rich professional data like:
+But specialized databases (especially ADHOC_STAFF and CONSULTANT) require rich professional data like:
 - Education history
 - Employment history
 - Language proficiency